codecrafting-io/AdvancedPathTracingCP2077/README.md

 - Control Path Tracing with the following modes:
   - **ReGIR DI/GI**: Reservoir-based Grid Importance Sampling, is a world space light sampling on top of ReSTIR.
 Often looks and performs better, but can be noisier
-  - **ReSTIR GI**: Reservoir SpatioTemporal Importance samples for Global Illumination, is a screen space light sampling used to illuminate secondary surfaces.
+  - **ReSTIR DI/GI**: Reservoir SpatioTemporal Importance samples for Global Illumination, is a screen space light sampling used to illuminate secondary surfaces.
 This is the vanilla mode
   - **ReSTIR DI**: This is the older PT from update 2.0, used for DI only.
 Allows control of rays per pixel and bounces per ray.
 Allows control of rays per pixel and bounces per ray
 - Control Path Tracing internal settings to set the following levels of quality:
   - **Vanilla**: Default game quality